BasicAirData/GuTs/Scripts/GuTs/README.md

-# GuTS - GPS Logger Utils
+# GuTs - GPS Logger Utils

 ## Note that current release is not even in alfa!
 Work in progress, that is due to a conversion to Python and integration with a basic graphic interface